by Tactical Legal Solutions

 What Does It Mean to Contest a Will?

-It is important to distinguish between the process of ‘contesting a Will’ (called a Family Provision Claim in WA) and the process of ‘challenging a Will’.
+It is important to distinguish between the process of ‘contesting a Will’ (called a Family Provision Claim in WA) and the process of ‘challenging a Will.’

 Am I Eligible to Contest a Will in Western Australia?

-In WA, the law restricts the categories of persons who can make a claim against a Will for adequate provision.
-Most significantly, spouses, de facto partners, children and dependants are eligible claimants to make Family Provision Claims.
-Additional categories of claimants includes stepchildren and grandchildren in limited circumstances.
+In WA, the law restricts the categories of family members and persons who can make a claim against an estate for adequate provision.

 What is the Time Limit for Contesting a Will?